codemagic-ci-cd/codemagic-docs/content/knowledge-codemagic/flutter-screenshots-stores.md

 | iPhone 8 Plus                     | `1242 x 2208`                            | `3`                |
 | iPhone Xs Max                     | `1242 x 2688`                            | `3`                |

-Note that while the sizes for the App Store Connect have to be specifically those sizes, the Google Play Store is more permissive.
+Note that while the sizes for App Store Connect have to be specifically those sizes, the Google Play Store is more permissive.
 Also, if you want to display what your app looks like on a tablet, prefer the portrait mode (if it still makes sense for your app, of course), so your users can see more screens on the store without any swipe.

 When it comes to naming the screenshots files to be uploaded to the stores, you can name them anything you want.
 But keep in mind that: